-- That the Ministry of Finance dismisses the mandatory audit requirement and that responsibility for state grant audit is put on the government. - That the state should provide adequate protection from hate speech and disinformation targeting CSOs (see also Area 8: State Duty to Protect).
+- That the Ministry of Finance creates a more favourable tax environment to improve CSOs' possibilities for seeking funding and in-kind support from diverse sources including individual and business donations and direct entrepreneurship activities. - That the Ministry of Finance dismisses the mandatory audit requirement and that responsibility for state grant audit is put on the government. - That the state should provide adequate protection from hate speech and disinformation targeting CSOs (see also Area 8: State Duty to Protect).